What To Do if Your Employer Wrongfully Terminated You

 Exceptions to At-Will Employment

-Employers cannot fire at-will employees for illegal reasons, which are defined as any reasons that violate employees’ rights or public policy.
+Employers cannot fire at-will employees for illegal reasons, which are defined as any reasons that violate public policy or the employees’ rights.

-Namely, if an employer violates Title VII of the Civil Rights Act of 1964 or any of your rights related to forming or joining a labor union, you may be a victim of wrongful termination.
-A termination that violates the terms of your employment contract may also be deemed to be a wrongful termination.
+For example, if an employer violates Title VII of the Civil Rights Act of 1964 or any of your rights related to forming or joining a labor union, you may be a victim of wrongful termination.
+A termination that violates the terms of your employment contract may also be wrongful termination and a breach of contract.

 When an employee is terminated for an illegal reason, such as those detailed below, they may file a wrongful termination claim:

-- Firing an employee for acting as a whistleblower; or
+- Firing a worker for acting as a whistleblower

-- Violating the terms of an employee’s written contract by terminating his or her position before it was supposed to end.
+- Violating the terms of an employee’s written contract by terminating their position before the end

 Preparing Your Wrongful Termination Claim: Gather Evidence